-Counterfeit currency not previously detected by depository institutions is transferred to the Secret Service (Off-site Link).
-The depository institution's Federal Reserve account will be debited for the amount of counterfeit currency that was presented to the Reserve Bank Office or cash depot.
-Notes that are deemed fit for recirculation to depository institutions are packaged and stored in inventory until ordered by depository institutions.
+Counterfeit currency not previously detected by depository institutions is transferred to the U.S. Secret Service (Off-site Link).
+The depository institution's Federal Reserve account will be debited for the amount of counterfeit currency that was presented to the Reserve Bank Office.
+Notes that are deemed fit for recirculation are packaged and stored in inventory until ordered by depository institutions.
 When currency is ordered, a debit is passed to the institution's Federal Reserve account for the amount of the order on the day that the currency is released by the Federal Reserve to an armored carrier.

-Address comments and questions to the Financial Services Webmaster.
+Address comments and questions to the Federal Reserve Bank Services Webmaster.

 ©2016 Federal Reserve Banks